C-Dr4gon/SSHBurglar/README.md

 ![image](https://user-images.githubusercontent.com/103941010/194731197-b0cb4180-d78f-4245-8f2c-ae8ff0d476f5.png)

+## ANON()

-## ANON(): The program will automatically execute Nipe to anonymise network traffic and conduct an anonymity test.
+The program will automatically execute Nipe to anonymise network traffic and conduct an anonymity test.

 If the anonymiser succeeds, the user will be connecting to the VPS via a TOR-routed IP